Blue Glacier below Mount Olympus in Olympic National Park, Washington

 • Waterproof layers (put to the test)

-The approach along the Hoh River, fed by glacial melt, meandering through old growth temperate rainforest, build the anticipation for everything that follows.
-Flat, long, ancient — old growth Douglas fir and Sitka spruce filtering what little light makes it through, the river running alongside, moss on everything.
-It’s the kind of trail that asks nothing of your legs and the river beckons.
+The approach along the Hoh River, fed by glacial melt and winding through old-growth temperate rainforest, builds the anticipation for everything that follows.
+Flat, long, ancient — Douglas fir and Sitka spruce filtering what little light makes it through, the river running beside you, moss on everything.
+This is the good rain country.

 The Blue Glacier